donut-party/donut-docs-site/content/docs/system/_index.md

 the `:app` group has one component definition, `:printer`.

-Component definitions can contain `::ds/start` and `::ds/stop` signal handlers, as well as a `::ds/config`.
-The `:printer` component's `:ds/config` contains a _ref_ to the `:stack` component.
-You'll learn more about refs below; they allow one component to refer to and use another component.
+Component definitions can contain `::ds/start` and `::ds/stop` signal handlers, as well as a value for `::ds/config`.
+The `:printer` component's `:ds/config` is a map that contains a _ref_ to the `:stack` component.
+Refs allow one component to refer to and use another component; you'll learn more about them below.

 You start the system by calling `(ds/signal system ::ds/start)`.
 This produces an updated system map (bound to `running-system`) which you then use when stopping the system with `(ds/signal running-system :stop)`.

-The rest of this README covers donut.system's pieces in more detail.

 ### Components